New York State Route 35: Peekskill to Yorktown

 NY 35 and US 202 continue eastward through the town of Cortlandt, entering the hamlet of Toddville, which consist of several residences.
-The routes, still named Crompond Road, makes a gradual bend to the east, remaining a two-lane residential road for a distance.
+The routes, still named Crompond Road, makes a gradual bend to the east, remaining a two-lane residential street for a distance.
 After Locust Avenue, the route becomes commercial to the southern side, soon winding northeast into an intersection with the eastern terminus of the western segment of the Bear Mountain State Parkway.
 At this intersection, NY 35 and US 202 continues east along Crompond as a two-lane commercial street.
 Crossing into the town of Yorktown, bending southeast as Crompond, soon bending to the northeast.
 A short distance from the bend, NY 35 and US 202 intersect with the western terminus of the eastern segment of the Bear Mountain State Parkway, which connects to the Taconic State Parkway.

-Continuing east from the Bear Mountain State Parkway, NY 35 and US 202 continue east, becoming a two-lane boulevard through a commercial stretch of Yorktown.
+Continuing east from the Bear Mountain State Parkway, NY 35 and US 202 continue east, becoming a four-lane surface road through a commercial stretch of Yorktown.
 The routes soon become surrounded by dense forest, entering a diamond interchange with the Taconic State Parkway.
-After crossing under the parkway, NY 35 and US 202 runs along the northern boulevard of Franklin Roosevelt Park as a two-lane residential roadway.
+After crossing under the parkway, NY 35 and US 202 runs along the northern boulevard of Franklin Roosevelt Park as a two-lane residential street.
 After passing a church and cemetery on the northern side of the roadway, NY 35 and US 202 intersect with the southern terminus of NY 132 (Old Yorktown Road).
 After NY 132, the routes continue east along Crompond, bending southeast at Springhurst Road.
 After crossing under power lines, Crompond Road continues southeast, bending south through Yorktown.